19balazs86/PlayingWithHttpClientFactory/README.md

 - I use [Polly](https://github.com/App-vNext/Polly "Polly") as a resilience and transient-fault-handling library, which can helps you to easily write [retry logic](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.2#use-polly-based-handlers "retry logic").
 Other useful information: [Polly and HttpClientFactory](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory "Polly and HttpClientFactory").
 - In the example, I use a timeout policy to cancel a long running call.
 You can find a solution to use CancellationToken in case, if the client side application cancel the request.

+> You can find a similar example in this repository: [Playing with Refit](https://github.com/19balazs86/PlayingWithRefit "Playing with Refit").
+Automatic type-safe REST library to initiate http calls.

 > In the example, I did not use the [Flurl](https://flurl.io "Flurl") as fluent URL builder and HTTP client library.
 Worth to check the following article: [Consuming GitHub API (REST) With Flurl](https://code-maze.com/consuming-github-api-rest-with-flurl "Consuming GitHub API (REST) With Flurl").

 #### ConfigureServices in action